cheatsnake/backend-cheats/README_ENG.md

     <p align="center"><img src="./files/network-internet/tcp-ip_eng.png" alt="TCP/IP"/></p>

     Compared to the [OSI model](https://github.com/cheatsnake/backend-cheats/blob/master/README_ENG.md#osi-network-model), the [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) stack has a simpler architecture.
-It is widely used and was first used as the basis for the creation of a global network, and then to describe the workings of the Internet.
+In general, the TCP/IP model is more widely used and practical, and the OSI model is more theoretical and detailed.
+Both models describe the same principles, but differ in the approach and protocols they include at their levels.

 <details>
     <summary>🔗 <b>References</b></summary>